Crazy Whitefella Thinking: Plot

-In the Outback, Kevin Sr. (Scott Glenn) dances to a rite by a fire until local authorities (Lasarus Ratuere) arrest him, with Kevin Sr. claiming that he was preventing the Apocalypse.
-After being released, he drives to a stop, where he tries to find the location of a tribal leader named Christopher Sunday (David Gulpilil), as he knows a specific chant that he claims needs to perform.
+In the Outback, Kevin Sr. (Scott Glenn) dances by a bonfire to a self-made recording of a songline until local authorities (Lasarus Ratuere) arrest him, with Kevin Sr. claiming that he was singing to prevent the Apocalypse.
+After being released, he drives to a stop, where he tries to find the location of a tribal leader named Christopher Sunday (David Gulpilil), as Sunday knows a specific chant that Kevin Sr. claims will finish his songline.

-Kevin Sr. calls Matt (Christopher Eccleston), who sent him an early copy of the gospel of Kevin.
-He is furious that Matt omitted him from the gospel, also warning him not to let Kevin anywhere near Australia.
-After retrieving information through illegal means, Kevin Sr. finally finds Sunday at his house, who lets him enter.
-He explains that the voices inside his head instructed him to go to Australia, where a drug trip caused to meet a chicken, who warned him that the apocalypse was coming through a flood on the seventh anniversary of the Departure.
-Kevin Sr. claims that he needs to learn chants from native tribes to prevent the flood, and Sunday is the only person who knows the last chant.
-Sunday claims his chant can "cause" rain, not "stop" it.
-Nevertheless, he offers to teach him if he can fix his leak.
-However, as authorities surround the area, Kevin Sr. accidentally falls off the roof and lands on Sunday.
+Kevin Sr. calls Matt (Christopher Eccleston), who had sent him an early copy of the gospel of Kevin.
+Kevin Sr. is furious that Matt omitted him from the gospel, also warning him not to let Kevin Jr. anywhere near Australia.
+After stealing Sunday's address from an official, Kevin Sr. finally finds Sunday at his home.
+Kevin Sr. explains that the voices inside his head instructed him to go to Australia, where a drug trip caused to meet a chicken, who warned him that the apocalypse was coming through a flood on the seventh anniversary of the Departure.
+Kevin Sr. claims that he needs to learn songs from native tribes to prevent the flood, and Sunday is the only person who knows the last song.
+Sunday claims his song can only "cause" rain, not "stop" it.
+Nevertheless, he offers to teach Kevin Sr. if he will fix a leak on Sunday's roof.
+However, the official from whom Kevin stole Sunday's address arrives at the house, Kevin Sr. slips and falls off the roof, and he lands on Sunday, seriously injuring him.